cossacklabs/product-docs/content/acra/guides/integrating-acra-server-into-infrastructure/data_migration.md

 Any data migration strategies have two main steps: (1) migrate data schema and (2) encrypt existing data.

-Schema migration includes changing column's types to `binary` (`bytea`) for using data encryption via Acra (not required for tokenization).
+Schema migration includes changing column's types to `binary` (`bytea`/`blob`) for using data encryption via Acra (not required for tokenization).

 There are several approaches for **schema migration**:

 - A. Stop application and producing data, change column's types with ALTER TABLE, resume the application.
 - B. Create neighbour column “neighbour_column_name" with required column type, migrate here all existing data with type converting, lock database and switch columns with each other.
 Rename “column_name" to “_column_name" and “neighbour_column_name" to “column_name".
-- C. Create new database with required schema, migrate parallel current data with type converting, lock the current database and migrate the remaining data.
+- C. Create new database with required schema, migrate current data with type converting, lock the current database and migrate the remaining data.
 Switch to a new database.

 **Encrypting the existing data**: